UOA-MEDSCI-736/BibianaLee-medsci736/README.md

    ```

 ### Graph
-The expected graph output can be found in the test folder and is called `Your_Graph_10D4.png`
+The expected graph output can be found in the DummyData_Project_IE folder and is in the Expected_Outputs folder in a .png format.

 ###one-way ANOVA
 - The expected output for the dummy data should look like this: